What corporate innovation can learn from venture capital

 So, what can we learn from venture capitalists?

-Corporate executives, like entrepreneurs, tend to have a small number of active areas of focus at any given time.
+Corporate executives, like entrepreneurs, tend to have a few active areas of focus at any given time.
 As an operator, it’s just not feasible to do a good job of executing on too many things at once.Venture capitalists, by contrast, seek to have a lot of active portfolio companies at any given time.

 They know it’s very hard to predict outcomes and resource needs, so they smooth out the volatility with a large portfolio.